 The Faculty Research Initiative Grant (FRIG) program supports excellence in scholarly work by providing funding for select faculty research projects deemed to be of exceptional merit.
 The program is open to all faculty who have been employed by Walden for a minimum of six months and is intended to provide “seed money” for the development of faculty research agendas.
 Funds can be used to support pilot research projects, small-scale research studies and to supplement new areas of investigation that are spin-off studies or sub-studies of larger on-going research projects.

-Grants of up to $10,000 are available for research projects conducted by one faculty or staff principle investigator from Walden.
-Collaborative research projects, in which two Walden faculty members are co-principle investigators, are eligible for grants of up to $20,000.
+Grants of up to $10,000 are available for research projects conducted by one faculty or staff principal investigator from Walden.
+Collaborative research projects, in which two Walden faculty members are co-principal investigators, are eligible for grants of up to $20,000.

-Final date for first time requests for feedback on research proposals – June 22, 2020
+Final date for first time requests for feedback on research proposals: November 21, 2022

 The FRIG program is open to Walden University faculty (core, contributing, and emeritus), and staff.
 Grant funds can only be used to support those activities included in the research proposal.